cycle/docs/docs/en/annotated/entity.md

  #[Entity(repository: Repository\UserRepository::class)]
 class User
 {
+    // ...
 }
 ```

-> Cycle can locate repository class names automatically, using current entity namespace as the base path.
+> Cycle ORM can locate repository class names automatically, using current entity namespace as the base path.

 Following entity options are available for customization: